aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Required resources

-If using the AWS Encryption SDK, you must have an AWS KMS key with Encrypt, Decrypt, and GenerateDataKey permissions.
+If using the AWS Encryption SDK, you must have an AWS KMS key with full read/write permissions.
 You can create one and learn more on the [AWS KMS console](https://us-east-1.console.aws.amazon.com/kms/home?region=us-east-1#/kms/home){target="_blank" rel="nofollow"}.

 If using any other encryption provider, you must have the resources required for that provider.